andela-ookoro/completenews/README.md

 * Install the app's backend dependencies.Open node.js, navigate to the directory that contains the application code base,then enter the command below:
    >npm install
    #### Create a .env file in the root folder with the variables in the .env.example file; ensure that your change the values to real values.The variable includes [firebase web config values](console.firebase.google.com), [google client key](console.developers.google.com/) and [Newsapi key](newsapi.org).
 Ensure that you create a project on these platforms.
-* The project test includes unit test and ene to end test.It uses jest and nightmare for testing.
+* The project test includes unit test and end to end test.It uses jest and nightmare for testing.
   #### To run test on the project, enter the command below
   > npm test
   #### To run the test and view coverage, enter the command below